duiyuan/bee-faucet/README.md

 # Faucet

-A faucet tool that supports sending free Sepolia ETH to specified addresses.
+A faucet tool that supports sending free Sepolia ETH to specified address.

-# How To Build
+# How To Download

-Build it by yourself from the source code or directly download a pre-built version from GitHub.
+Build it by yourself from the source code or directly download a pre-built release version from [GitHub](https://github.com/duiyuan/faucet/releases).

 ```
 $ // Build it from source code